 This rapid evidence assessment identified a diversity of enablers and inhibitors of large research-led partnerships.
-Although this assessment has some limitations, including likely not including all potentially eligible partnerships, and some gaps due to how partnership assessments were reported, these results broadly reflect the key partnership enablers and inhibitors identifiable within published partnership assessments.
-The findings of this assessment are immediately relevant to inform the detailed planning for GenV partnerships, as well as other large research-led partnerships in OECD countries.
+Likely limitations include probable omissions of some eligible partnerships and gaps in how partnership assessments were reported.
+However, these results broadly reflect the key partnership enablers and inhibitors identifiable within published partnership assessments.
+The findings of this assessment have immediately informed and will continue to inform the detailed planning for GenV partnerships.
+We hope it is also useful to other large research-led partnerships in OECD countries.